 In this section, we build upon our work of the computation and projection of the time-varying interval volumes to come up with some visualization techniques for effective visualization of the time-varying volumetric data sets.
 As discussed in previous sections, the tetrahedra for time-varying interval volumes have Δt distribution from the projection along the time axis and they overlap themselves in 3D space.
 This causes some occlusion and compositing problems.
-In this section, we will figure out the suitable rendering techniques for the time-varying interval volumes.
+In this section, we will figure out the suitable visualization techniques for the time-varying interval volumes.
+For Figures 8 to 16, please also see the color plate.

-4.3.1 Direct rendering of the time-varying interval volumes with color encoded by the time
+4.3.1 Direct rendering of the time-varying interval volumes

 We can render the time-varying interval volumes directly from the extracted 4-simplices, using the projection methods as discussed in sections 4.1 and 4.2.
 Since the time-varying interval volumes actually project to the same three-dimensional space (i.e., it is a self-intersecting volume), no accurate sorting is possible.
-In this paper, we sort the tetrahedra first by position and then by time.
-And an additive compositing operator is used to blend the 4-simplices into the image.
+In this section, an additive compositing operator is used to blend the 4-simplices into the image.
 The color of the vertex is encoded using the time value.
-For the overlapped vertices (as shown with the red points in Figure 6), the time value is calculated as the average t values of the two overlapped vertices.
+For the overlapped vertices (as shown with the black points in Figure 5), the time value is calculated as the average t value of the two overlapped vertices.

-Figure 10 is an example of the direct volume rendering result of a simple test function comprised of a linear ramp in time.
+Figure 8 is an example of the direct volume rendering result of a simple test function comprised of a linear ramp in time.
 Here, the color at t=t1 is green, and the color at t=t2 is red.
 The color between t1 and t2 is encoded between green and red.
 From this figure, we can see the transition from the green, to the yellow, and to the red as the field moves over time.